dkopczyk/ScriptDump/README.md

 # software_engineering_scripts
- Scripts used in school to help with projects
+random scripts used in school to help with projects. for safe keeping